wevm/viem/site/pages/zksync/actions/signTransaction.md

 ---
-description: Signs an EIP712 transaction.
+description: Signs a transaction, with EIP712 transaction support.
 ---

 # signTransaction

-Signs an EIP712 transaction.
+Signs a transaction, with EIP712 transaction support.

 ## Usage